|

 - Subsequent management with oral analgesics

-- Excessive nausea and vomiting uncontrolled by oral medication if ALL of the following are met:
+- Excessive nausea and vomiting uncontrolled by oral medication as indicated by 1 or more of the following:

 - IV fluids and electrolytes